moonlight0551/BASIC/README.md

 You will be asked for the number of iterations.
 8 is a good number to start with.

 sierp2.bas - This fractal generator calculated Sierpinski triangles and is the second in the Fractal Collection.

+life.bas - An MBASIC version of Conways famous Game of Life.